Liam-Ralph/biomegen/README.md

     With this option, you can generated multiple different png files from the same inputs, or test the generation speed of the Python program.
-This option will also tell you the generation times for each repitition, and the average generation time.
+This option will also tell you the generation times for each repetition, and the average generation time.